LostStrix/List-RC-EUR-No-scam-/README.md

 ____________________________________________________________________________________________________________________

  • RealChems: Serious but long enough without package tracking.
 Fast with tracking. ☑️

  • EuroChems: Seriously, quite fast. ☑️

  • ChemicalPlanet: Serious but not always.
 Fast or long enough.
 Are sometimes wrong.
 50% refund if order lost. ☑️

  • TheRealRC/TRRC: Serious and fast.
-Make mistakes sometimes/rarely but refund on next order. ☑️
+Make mistakes sometimes/rarely but refund on next order.
+Only trusted domain : (trrcshop'com) ☑️

  • Rarechems: Update: Down. ❌